h908714124/auto-builder/README.md

 This should in general help to reduce the garbage collection overhead.

-Unless your `Animal` has type parameters (like `Animal<X>`), a third static method `Animal_Builder.threadLocalFactory()` is now generated, which returns a factory.
+Unless your `Animal` has type parameters (like `Animal<X>`), a third static method `Animal_Builder.perThreadFactory()` is now generated, which returns a factory.

 > This factory is safe for use by a single thread, but it <em>must not</em> be shared between different threads.
 > If you're going to store the factory in a field,